Reviews You Can Rely On

 Operating cost measures the long-term expense of the machines we tested, and we weighted it with 10% of a printer's overall score.
 Here we address how much it costs to produce a single 4" x 6" print.
 We used the industry's conservative estimate of ink consumption per square inch of color printing and multiplied that by 24 (square inches) to get this figure.
 The product of this equation was then added to the cost of a 4" x 6" sheet of moderate-quality glossy photo paper.
 Although the higher-end printers produce much less expensive prints, the upfront cost of the printer is significant.
 The opposite is true of lower-end printers.

-The Epson SureColor P700 and the Canon PIXMA Pro-200 are in a league of their own, producing 4" x 6" images for $0.37 and $0.38 each, respectively — about what you'd pay for a print at a chain photo lab.
+The Canon PIXMA Pro-200 is in the $0.38 to $0.43 range.
 However, the quality produced by these printers is much better than the store-bought prints.
-Epson's Expression XP-15000 and PictureMate PM-400and the Canon SELPHYfall into the 40 - 45 cent range.
+Epson's Expression XP-15000 and the Canon SELPHY fall into the $0.40 - $0.45 range.
 The mini printers are arguably the most expensive because one needs to print two mini prints to get an equivalent size image that the rest of the machines are rendering.
+Expect to pay $0.50 to $0.75 per print with the novelty mini printers.

 Set-Up